syncfusion-content/windowsforms-docs/WindowsForms/GroupView/GroupView-Events.md

-Dim tab As BarItem = New BarItem("Add New Tab", New EventHandler(Me.OngbVSMenuAddNewTab))
+Dim tab As BarItem = New BarItem("Add New Tab", New EventHandler(Me.TabVSMenuAddNewTab))

 tab.Tag = Me.grp